wesleycamargo/azure-docs.pt-br/articles/virtual-machines/virtual-machines-linux-docker-swarm.md

 <properties
-   pageTitle="Introdução ao uso do docker com o swarm no Azure" description="Descreve como criar um grupo de VMs com a Extensão de VM Docker e usar o swarm para criar um cluster Docker." services="virtual-machines-linux" documentationCenter="virtual-machines" authors="squillace"
+   pageTitle="Getting Started using docker with swarm on Azure" description="Describes how to create a group of VMs with the Docker VM Extension and use swarm to create a Docker cluster." services="virtual-machines-linux" documentationCenter="virtual-machines" authors="squillace"